hum8lefool/hum8lefool.github.io/_posts/2020-09-26-self-hosted-cloud-with-nextcloud.md

 ---
-title: Low-cost self-hosted cloud with Nextcloud on Ubuntu Server 20.04.1 LTS on Raspberry Pi 4
+title: Self-hosted cloud with Nextcloud on Ubuntu Server 20.04.1 LTS running on Raspberry Pi 4
----
 category: technology
 ---